 We are taking a look at those who nailed the subversive, highly individualistic appeal of camp – with looks that celebrated performativity and theatricality of this years theme.

 Nothing succeeds like excess at a camp Met Gala and Cardi B’s custom Thom Browne gown proved the point.
 The quilted creation took 2000 hours and 35 people to create – it is quilted with down and decorated with 30,000 feathers.
 Ludicrously opulent perfection.

 Trust Lady Gaga to get the memo re theatricality.
-Like Cardi B, she brought a train of attendants with her and outstripped everyone (figuratively and literally) for a sheer volume of outfit changes – performing a high fashion burlesque in front of a sea of photographers on the red carpet complete with wind machine.
+Like Cardi B, she brought a train of attendants with her and outstripped everyone (figuratively and literally) for a sheer volume of outfit changes – performing a high fashion burlesque in front of a sea of photographers on the red carpet complete with a wind machine.
 Pure, intoxicating, joyful theatre.

 Zendaya and Law Roach

-Zendaya was not only on theme but unexpectedly heartwarming.
+Zendaya was not only on-theme but unexpectedly heartwarming.
 Dressed as Cinderella in a Tommy Hilfiger confection, Zendaya paired up with Law Roach as her fairy godmother.
-Roach, a superstar stylist, has been dressing the now 22 year old fashion maven since she was 14 and they served up a transformative Cinderella moment.
+Roach, a superstar stylist, has been dressing the now 22-year-old fashion maven since she was 14 and they served up a transformative Cinderella moment.
 A wave of Roach’s magic wand saw Zendaya’s subdued dove-grey gown literally light up.
 The Met Gala is a night that has celebrity stylists working behind the scene for months.
 It was truly touching to see the relationship between stylist and star acted out on the red carpet.

 Benedict Cumberbatch and Sophie Hunter